giantswarm/docs/src/content/tutorials/continuous-deployment/flux/index.md

   - /advanced/fluxcd/
 owner:
   - https://github.com/orgs/giantswarm/teams/team-honeybadger
-last_review_date: 2024-10-21
+last_review_date: 2024-10-22
 ---

-The [FluxCD](https://fluxcd.io), called just `Flux` too, website states:
-> Flux is a set of continuous and progressive delivery solutions for Kubernetes that are open and extensible.
+The [`FluxCD`](https://fluxcd.io) project, called often just `Flux`, is a set of continuous and progressive delivery solutions for `Kubernetes` that are open and extensible.

-What it's from a developer perspective is a set of operators and custom resources designed to apply GitOps in a Kubernetes environment.
-The operators, configured with the custom resources, will be watching Git repositories, Helm repositories, or even S3 buckets and reconciling their contents with the state of the cluster to make sure they both match.
+From a developer perspective is a set of operators and custom resources designed to implement GitOps in a `Kubernetes` environment.
+The operators watch `Git` repositories, `Helm` repositories, or even `S3` buckets, reconciling the contents with the state of the cluster to make sure they both match.

-To get started with `Flux`, you will need to bootstrap `Flux` to your cluster of choice and create at least one of each of the following:
+To get started with `Flux`, you need to bootstrap `Flux` in your cluster and create at least one of each of the following:

-1. `source.toolkit.fluxcd.io` resources - they tell the `source-controller` where to look for the manifests
+1. A `source.toolkit.fluxcd.io` resource.
+It's a custom resource that defines where `Flux` should look for the manifests to apply.
+It can be a `Git` repository, a `Helm` repository, or an `S3` bucket.
-2. `helmrelease.helm.toolkit.fluxcd.io` or `kustomization.kustomize.toolkit.fluxcd.io` resources - they're meant for `helm-controller` and `kustomize-controller` respectively and govern how the manifests found in sources will be applied
+2. A `helm.toolkit.fluxcd.io` or `kustomize.toolkit.fluxcd.io` resource.
+It's a custom resource that defines how `Flux` should apply the manifests.
+It can be a `Helm` chart or a `Kustomize` overlay.

 Luckily, `Flux` is bootstrapped and running in Giant Swarm management clusters, so you can start using it immediately.
+Browse the [template configuration]({{< relref "/tutorials/continuous-deployment/manage-workload-clusters" >}}) to understand how to set up your environment.

-If want to learn more about `Flux` and its capabilities, here are a couple of useful links:
+If want to learn more about `Flux` and its capabilities, here are some useful links to read:

 - [`Flux` documentation homepage](https://fluxcd.io/docs/).
-- [Get Started with `Flux`](https://fluxcd.io/docs/get-started/) is a great way to get familiar with Flux on a test cluster or even a [Kind](https://kind.sigs.k8s.io/) cluster.
+- [Get started with `Flux`](https://fluxcd.io/docs/get-started/) is a great way to get familiar with `Flux` on a test cluster or even a [`Kind`](https://kind.sigs.k8s.io/) cluster.
-- [GitOps Toolkit components](https://fluxcd.io/docs/components/) is where you can browse Flux Custom Resources and their use cases.
+- [GitOps toolkit components](https://fluxcd.io/docs/components/) is where you can browse `Flux` custom resources and their use cases.